xiangzhi/psi-wiki/Brief-Introduction.md

 Re-run the program.
 This time, the results are not always 1.
 In this case we have used a different operator, `Pair` that does not actually reason about the originating times but rather pairs each message arriving on the `sin` stream with the last message that was delivered on the `cos` stream.
 Because of asynchronous execution of operators in the pipeline, this time the pairing might not correspond to the a match in the originating times and in that case the result from summing up the squares is different from 1.

 We have illustrated above how to do an _exact_ join (the originating times must match exactly for the messages to be paired).
 There are many ways to do originating-time based synchronization, with important consequences for the behavior of the pipeline.
-In this introductory guide, we limit this discussion here, but we recommend that you read the more in-depth topic on the [Synchronization](Synchronization) page.
+In this introductory guide, we limit this discussion here, but we recommend that you read the more in-depth topic on the [Stream Fusion and Merging](Stream-Fusion-and-Merging) page.

 <a name="SavingData"></a>